Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 ### With default properties

 In this example we will use the default (and simplistic) properties of the graph synthetized by the parsing.
-By *properties* we mean the type of the data structures that describe vertices and edges in a graph.
+By *properties* we mean the type the data structures used to store arbitrary information along the vertices and edges of a graph.

 For general graphs it could be anything, but since we are parsing Newick formats, we can reasonably expect *ad minima*: